AWS Tools for Windows PowerShell

 Description

-Used by Security Hub customers to update information about their investigation into a finding.
+Used by Security Hub customers to update information about their investigation into one or more findings.
 Requested by administrator accounts or member accounts.
 Administrator accounts can update findings for their account and their member accounts.
-Member accounts can update findings for their account.
-Updates from BatchUpdateFindings don't affect the value of UpdatedAt for a finding.
-Administrator and member accounts can use BatchUpdateFindings to update the following finding fields and objects.
+A member account can update findings only for their own account.
+Administrator and member accounts can use this operation to update the following fields and objects for one or more findings:

 • Confidence